codesport/programmable-nfts/README.md

 This minter is for a DAO which conveys membership and ownership interest by issuing programmable NFTs.

-This fullstack NFT Minter was built using a Node-ExpressJS backend and React frontend.
+This fullstack NFT Minter was built using a React frontend with Node and Express.js on the backend.
+Automated and programmatic image editing was done using [`jimp-compact`](https://github.com/unjs/jimp-compact) on the backend.

 **Polygon Mumbai:** The contracts and minter run on the Mumbai testnet